shoheitanaka/woo-paydesign/readme.txt

 == Description ==

-This plugin extends the WooCommerce shop plugin for metaps PAYMENT (before PAYDESIGN) in Japan.
+This plugin extends the WooCommerce shop plugin for metaps PAYMENT in Japan.

 Notice: If "Lawson/Ministop" is checked in the convenience store payment column, please also check "Seicomart".
 You cannot use "Seicomart" unless you check the box.